zaiisao/Documentation/en/Interactive Broadcast/screensharing_web.md

 ### Sample code

-The following sample code shows the complete steps to implement screen sharing.
-Meanwhile, we provide an open-source GitHub [sample project](https://github.com/AgoraIO/Advanced-Video/tree/master/Web/Agora-Screen-Sharing-Web-Webpack).
-You can [try it online](https://webdemo.agora.io/agora-web-showcase/examples/Agora-Screen-Sharing-Web) and refer to the code in  [`rtc-client.js`](https://github.com/AgoraIO/Advanced-Video/blob/master/Web/Agora-Screen-Sharing-Web-Webpack/src/rtc-client.js) and [`index.js`](https://github.com/AgoraIO/Advanced-Video/blob/master/Web/Agora-Screen-Sharing-Web-Webpack/src/index.js).
+The following sample code shows the complete steps to enable screen sharing.

-<div class="alert note">The following code uses <code>isFirefox</code> and <code>isCompatibleChrome</code> to determine the browser type, and you need to define the functions.
+<div class="alert info">The following code uses <code>isFirefox</code> and <code>isCompatibleChrome</code> to determine the browser type, and you need to define the functions.
 See the code in <a href="https://github.com/AgoraIO/Advanced-Video/blob/master/Web/Agora-Screen-Sharing-Web-Webpack/src/common.js#L29"><code>common.js</code></a> for an example.</div>

 ```javascript
 //TODO: Fill in your App ID.